zggl404/ace-compiler/README.md

 Upon successful completion, you will see:
 ```
 Processing Summary:
-Successfully processed: 14/14
+Successfully processed: 13/13

 All generated timing logs have been moved to: /app/mkr_ae_result/fhelipe/
 root@xxxxxx:/app#
 ```

-*Note: On the hardware environment described above, completing all MKR tests using a single thread takes **approximately 24 hours**.
+*Note: On the hardware environment described above, completing all FHELIPE tests using a single thread takes **approximately 24 hours**.
 Test cases that exceed 20 hours are excluded, including MVM with shape `[4096, 25088]`, MobileNet and all DNN models on ImageNet.*

 ### 5. Generate all figures and tables